-The quantum expert must exercise their impartial and professional judgment in relation to such a conference and joint report and must not act on any instruction or request to delay or avoid agreement.
+The quantum expert must exercise their impartial and professional judgment about such a conference and joint report and must not act on any instruction or request to delay or avoid agreement.
 The expert must follow any lawful order or direction of the court, notwithstanding any directive by a client to the contrary.
 It should be known to the expert that their duty is to the court and not their instructing party.

-The experts are to ensure that any joint conference is governed by honest dialogue between experts in a common effort to reach agreement with the other expert witness with regard to the relevant facts and issues that have arisen.
-The joint report is to be an outcome of this dialogue, and not merely a summary of the pre-existing positions, as otherwise it will serve no purpose.
+The experts are to ensure that any joint conference is governed by honest dialogue between experts in a common effort to reach an agreement with the other expert witnesses about the relevant facts and issues that have arisen.
+The joint report is to be an outcome of this dialogue, and not merely a summary of the pre-existing positions, as otherwise, it will serve no purpose.